Ceudan/Predicting-Student-Question-Performance/README.md

 ## Improvements
 ### K-Nearest Neighbors
 Currently KNN performs a binary threshold on weights for each neighbor.
 I would explore libraries with adjustable weights that are negatively correlated to distance.
 A good example is performing a softmax on the negative distances, where β is an adjustable parameter.
-With large numbers of points weights approximate the following function.
+With large numbers of points weights approximate the following plot.

 ![plot of weight as function of negative exponential of distance](images/KNN_weight.PNG)